COVID-19 (coronavirus disease) information

 Provincial state of emergency

-- Employees who need access to a building should seek permission, during business hours, from your dean or director.
-Students should e-mail email@example.com.
-Please do not request access to buildings unless it is absolutely essential.
+- Those who are able to work from home should continue to do so.
+Employees who need access to a building should seek permission, during business hours, from their dean or director.
+Students should e-mail firstname.lastname@example.org.

 - Continue to check your mta.ca e-mail account regularly for updates.